 Gift to an Existing Fund – This is a quick and easy way to put your gift to work right away.
 Your gift to an existing fund can be made in any amount.
 Click here to view a list of ministries for your consideration.

-Establish an Endowment Fund – A donor/family can establish a permanent endowment for a specific purpose as defined in the endowment agreement and managed by the foundation in perpetuity.
-The fund, which can be named for the specific ministry or in honor of a family or person, can be of any amount over $10,000.
-The foundation provides perpetual management for the growth and protection of the funds.
+Establish an Endowment Fund – A donor/family can establish a permanent endowment for a specific purpose as defined in the Endowment Agreement and managed by the Foundation in perpetuity.
+The fund, which can be named for the specific ministry or in honor of a family or person, can be in the amount of $10,000 or more.
+A new Endowment that benefits a Catholic parish may be started in the amount of $5,000 or more.
+The Foundation provides perpetual management for the growth and protection of the funds.
 Click here for a current list of Endowment Funds